Mark-Sign/documentation/api-references/document/apiDocumentDownload.md

 To use the php-client, please follow the installation and basic usage [here](/documentation/sdk-php-client.html#usage), and use [`AppBundle\GatewaySDKPhp\RequestBuilder\DocumentDownloadRequestBuilder`](/documentation/class-ref/GatewaySDKPhp/RequestBuilder/DocumentDownloadRequestBuilder.html) as request builder.

 ```

 /**
- * The document id that was found from document upload request.
+ * The document id that was found from "Document upload" request.
  * The following is a dummy to use as example.
  */
 $documentId = 'c66cf14e-f763-9757-3b83-e5e28126a6df';